sammy-techzard/instanews/readme.md

 - Ensure that you configure your DNS or `server_name` directive in Nginx correctly to point to your actual server IP.
 - If you want to set up SSL, consider using **Let's Encrypt** to configure HTTPS for secure communication.
+- You can also configure the domains instead of server ip to be accessed in browsers!